altercation/storage-gen/README.md

 Currently, storage-gen is designed for use on UEFI systems and targets the creation of GPT partitioned disks.

-### Usage Example:

-Suppose you want to erase your drive, create a new btrfs file system for your system root and also create a new, separate filesystem for your home directory.
-A storage-gen definition file for this might be:

-    filesystem --fstype btrfs --size 30G --mountpoint / filesystem --mountpoint /home

-If this file was named "mystorage" you could then run storage-gen on it

-    # storage-gen mystorage

-And after being asked which of the available drives you wanted to use, the following script would be output

-    #!/usr/bin/env zsh
-    sgdisk --zap-all /dev/sda # erase everything!
-    sgdisk --clear /dev/sda   # create new gpt structure sgdisk --new=0:0:+30G     # new partition
-    sgdisk --largest-new=0    # new partition, fills remainder mkfs.ext4 /dev/sda1       # make a filesystem
-    mkfs.ext4 /dev/sda2       # make a filesystem
-    mount defaults,x-mount.mkdir/dev/sda1 /mnt      # mount filesystem
-    mount defaults,x-mount.mkdir/dev/sda2 /mnt/home # mount filesystem

-You could also ask to see a tree style output of the results.
-This is useful while writing storage-definition files so you can confirm the results (for example, with an editor in one terminal or virtual console and the tree view in another):

-    # storage-gen --tree mystorage

-Or the same without messages--

-    # storage-gen --tree --quiet mystorage

-Resulting in the following for a drive selection of /dev/sda

-    drive devpath=/dev/sda
-    │
-    ├── partition size=30G devpath=/dev/sda1
-    │   │
-    │   └── filesystem fstype=btrfs mountpoint=/
-    │
-    └── partition size=max devpath=/dev/sda2
-        │
-        └── filesystem fstype=ext4 mountpoint=/home

-If we wanted do do the same, but use a value of /dev/sdb, without choosing it manually we could either insert it into our file:

-    drive --devpath=/dev/sdb
-    filesystem --size 30G --mountpoint /
-    filesystem --mountpoint /home

-or we could append it to the command line using the `--drives` option which takes a comma separated list of drives:

-    storage-gen --drives /dev/sdb  mystorage

 ### Command Examples:

 Note that several of these examples use the example storage template named